yanrising/PwdStat/README.md

 ```
 cat passwords.csv | awk -F '\t' '{print $1}'
 ```

+Graphs can also be created with `-v` and created visuals are in PDF format and are printed to the same output directory:

+- Common Password Tokens
+- Password Classes of Cracked Passwords
+- Average Length of Cracked Passwords
+- Common Password Masks

+***

 ### passwords.csv
 All of the passwords from the set tagged
 |Password|Class|Complexity|Length|Mask|Is In *|